Who would’ve thought a teen heartthrob could rock out?

 Even though his role on TV had been the launch pad, he more than made the grade as a rock and roller.
 As unlikely as it may seem, he turned out to be the real thing: a mellow-voiced singer/guitarist with an instinctive feel for the country-rooted side of rockabilly.
 Moreover, he had good taste in musicians, hiring guitarist extraordinaire James Burton as the mainstay of his band.
 With his arsenal of expert rockabilly licks, Burton brought serious credibility to Nelson’s musical endeavors.

-His less frantic brand, more poppy brand of rockabilly went down easily with America’s suburban teenagers.
+His less frantic, more poppy brand of rockabilly went down easily with America’s suburban teenagers.
 After the success of his first two singles on Verve, Nelson quickly signed to the Imperial label, where his hit streak extended into the early Sixties.
-In 1958, Nelson reached #1 with “Poor Little Fool” (written by Sharon Sheeley, who was Eddie Cochran’s girlfriend).
-His discerning taste in material also led him to “Hello Mary Lou” - his signature song, penned by Gene Pitney - and “Travelin’ Man,” both of which topped the charts.
-During a three-year period from 1957 through 1959, Nelson owned the pop charts, placing 18 songs in the Top 40 for nearly 200 combined weeks.
+In 1958 Nelson reached Number One with “Poor Little Fool” (written by Sharon Sheeley, Eddie Cochran’s girlfriend at the time).
+His discerning taste in material also led him to “Hello Mary Lou”—his signature song, penned by Gene Pitney—and “Travelin’ Man,” both of which topped the charts.
+During a three-year period from 1957 through 1959, Nelson owned the pop charts, placing eighteen songs in the Top 40 for nearly two hundred combined weeks.

-He had formed the Stone Canyon Band, whose mellow, California-based country-rock sound anticipated the laid-back likes of the Eagles and Linda Ronstadt.
-One of his band members, in fact, was bassist Randy Meisner, a founding member of Poco who’d later find fame with the Eagles.
+He formed the Stone Canyon Band, whose mellow, California-based country-rock sound anticipated the laid-back likes of the Eagles and Linda Ronstadt.
+One of his band members, in fact, was bassist Randy Meisner, a founding member of Poco who would later find fame with the Eagles.
 During this era, Nelson had a minor hit with his easygoing remake of Bob Dylan’s “She Belongs to Me.”
 All the while, he resisted the idea of becoming a nostalgia act, pointedly addressing the issue in “Garden Party.”
-Based on his experience appearing on a bill of oldies acts at Madison Square Garden, the song became one of the biggest hits of his career reaching #6 in October 1972.
+Based on his experience appearing on a bill of oldies acts at Madison Square Garden, the song became one of the biggest hits of his career, reaching Number Six in October 1972.
 Somewhat ironically, early rockers Chuck Berry and Elvis Presley were also in the Top Ten at the same time.

-Although Nelson stopped having hits, in the Seventies, he remained a hard-working musician who performed up to 200 dates a year.
-The decade wasn’t entirely kind to him, as personal problems (including a cocaine addiction) began to mount as his popularity waned.
+Although Nelson stopped having hits in the Seventies, he remained a hard-working musician who performed up to two hundred dates a year.
+The decade wasn’t entirely kind to him, as personal problems (including a cocaine addiction) began to mount and his popularity waned.
 His life ended tragically in 1985 when his tour plane caught fire and crashed near a highway in DeKalb, Texas, killing him and six others.

 Nelson’s four children with wife Kristin have kept the family name alive.
 Tracy Nelson became a successful actress, while twin sons Gunnar and Matthew enjoyed a spell of popularity in the early Nineties as the rock duo Nelson.
 The debut disc by youngest son Sam Nelson and his band H Is Orange appeared in 2000.